BitMEX/ninjatrader-bitmex/README.md

 the name of your list.
 Instruments can then be added to the list by name.
 Available BitMEX instruments can be viewed by opening Tools > Instruments and filtering by "BitMEX".

-> Note: NinjaTrader does not support all of BitMEX's contract names.

-> NinjaTrader does not support numbers in symbol names, so for futures like `XBTZ17`, you need to use the format SYMBOL MM-YY, where MM and YY are the two-digit month and year the contract expires.
-The year is the two digits at the end of the BitMEX symbol, 2017 in the case of `XBTZ17`.
-The month is designated by the letter immediately before the year, Z in this case.
-For a list of month codes, see [BitMEX's futures documentation.](https://www.bitmex.com/app/futuresGuideExamples#Futures-Month-Codes)

-> For relisting futures such as ETC7D, replace the suffix with "WKLY" for weekly futures or "DLY" for daily futures.
-For example, ETC7D becomes ETCWKLY.

 #### Live quotes
-To view live quotes for any symbol traded on BitMEX, click on New in the menu and select Basic Entry or Market Analyzer.
+To view live bid/ask data for any symbol traded on BitMEX, click on New in the menu and select Basic Entry or Market Analyzer.
 For Basic Entry, simply enter your symbol in the Instrument box.
 For Market Analyzer, right click in the window and select Add Symbol.
 Multiple symbols can be added in this way.